 Pepperdine University is an independent, medium-sized university enrolling approximately 7,600 students in five colleges and schools.
-Seaver College, the School of Law, the Graduate School of Education and Psychology, the Graziadio School of Business and Management, and the School of Public Policy are located on the University’s 830-acre campus overlooking the Pacific Ocean in Malibu.
+Seaver College, the School of Law, the Graduate School of Education and Psychology, the Graziadio Business School, and the School of Public Policy are located on the University’s 830-acre campus overlooking the Pacific Ocean in Malibu.
 Courses are taught in Malibu, at six graduate campuses in Southern California, and at international campuses in Germany, England, Italy, and Argentina.

 The University was founded in 1937 by George Pepperdine, a Christian businessman who founded the Western Auto Supply Company.
 For the first 30 years of its life, the institution was a small, mostly undergraduate college.
 University status was achieved in 1970 as the institution added graduate and professional schools.
 In 1972, the University opened its new campus in Malibu.